 12. Have fun!

-MARCHING BAND Consisting of every member in the Prep Band, Concert Band, and Wind Ensemble, this ensemble performs at the Autumnfest Parade in the fall and the Band Night Parade in the spring of the year.
-Because these events combine the members of all three bands, students will be required to attend a limited number of extra rehearsals, outside of school prior to the performance.
+MARCHING BAND Consisting of every member in the band program, this ensemble performs at the Autumnfest Parade in the fall and the Band Night Parade in the spring of the year.
+Because these events combine the members of all four bands, students will be required to attend a limited number of extra rehearsals, outside of school prior to the performance.

 The marching band is considered one of the premiere ensembles at Century High School.
 Throughout our history, the marching band has participated in nationally known parades, such as the Tournament of Roses Parade in Pasadena, the Endymion Parade in New Orleans, and the Fiesta Flambeau Parade in San Antonio.
 It has also performed at the Statue of Liberty, Mount Vernon, the United States Capitol, and Colonial Williamsburg.

 SMALL ENSEMBLES All students are required to participate in at least one ensemble group each year.
 While most only participate in the yearly solo and ensemble contests, some are active throughout the year and entertain at art exhibits, holiday parties, and other school and community celebrations.
 Examples of small ensemble groups include flute choir, clarinet choir, saxophone quartet, brass quintet, percussion ensemble, and trash can band.

 COLOR GUARD AND "SPIRIT OF ‘76" Open to any member of the band program, the Color Guard and "Spirit of '76" meet outside of the school day and consists of the most impressive and dedicated marchers.
 This group has performed for hundreds of thousands of people in live performances, and millions on television, both regional and nationally.
 Audiences have included famous people and statesmen, including two First Ladies and the President of the United States.